 Susan and Samuel's eight children were Mary A. Harrison, Catherine Jane "Cassie" Weir, Andrew Jackson Birch, William H. Birch, Nancy Elizabeth Mattox, Ulysses Grant Birch, John Wiley Birch and Rebecca McElfish Miller.

-Samuel and Susan may have had a son or daughter named Artie Birch, born in 1875, but the only known reference to this individual is in the family Bible, without any context of how he or she fit into the family.
-In 1898, when Samuel listed his children for the benefit of obtaining a Civil War pension, no one named Artie was named.
+Samuel and Susan had a son named Artie Birch, born in 1875, but there are only a few known references to this individual.
+One is in in the family Bible, and the other is the 1900 U.S. Census when the boy lived under the roof of his married sister Mary Harrison in Washington, PA.
+In 1898, when Samuel listed all of his children for the benefit of obtaining a Civil War pension, no one named Artie was named.

 ~ Civil War Service ~